 - Do not add the same person under both the Parent/Guardian section and the Emergency Contact section.
 Doing so will cause glitches.
 In an emergency, we will always attempt to contact the parents/guardians first, however, we do need at least one emergency contact in addition to the parent/guardians.

-- If you cannot access the form online, come in to complete the registration using the kiosk in the main lobby, or contact the school for an alternative form.
+- If you cannot access the form online, please contact the school for an alternative form.

 Enrollment & Lottery Process